CuriousNikhil/compose-particle-system/README.md

 ### Velocity 🚤

 You can define the particle velocity in both directions.
-Set `velocity = Velocity(xDirection = 1f, yDirection = 1f)`.
+Set `velocity = Velocity(xDirection = 1f, yDirection = 1f, angle = TWO_PI, randomize = true)`.

+1. Angle -

+   By default, the `angle` is used to compute the sin and cos components of velocity over x and y direction.
+And the supplied values of `xDirection` and `yDirection` acts as magnitude.
+Default valye of `angle` is TWO_PI (in radians).
+You can set `angle` value in [radians](https://en.wikipedia.org/wiki/Radian).

+2. Randomizing velocities -

+   By default, random velocities are applied to each particles but you can configure to keep it single value.
+Change the `randomize=false` flag to false.

-_Default value_ = `Velocity(xDirection = 1f, yDirection = 1f)`
+_Default value_ = `Velocity(xDirection = 1f, yDirection = 1f, angle = TWO_PI, randomize = true)`

 ### Force 🏋️

 Force can be applied on each particle.
 Two types of force options are available.

 1. Force.Gravity -

    You can apply gravitational force on particle by setting `force = Force.Gravity(magnitude = 2f)`.
 This way particle will experience a downward force
 If you pass the negative value in the magnitude then it'll become an anti-gravity and particle will experience an upward force.

 2. Force.Wind - 🎐

    You can apply Wind force on each particle in both directions. `force = Force.Wind(1.5f, 0.3f)`.
 Wind will move particle in the specified direction.

 _Default value_ = `Force.Gravity(0.0f)`